 - 1/2 cup unsalted butter

 - 1/2 cup soft brown sugar

 - 2 large eggs, lightly beaten

-- Melt the butter and chocolate chunks together either in a bowl over a saucepan of water or in a microwave—I find using a microwave on a lower power for 1 min at a time is best.
-50% power if you are able to on 3/4 separate minutes works for me, just make sure to stir it well after each time.
+- Melt the butter and chocolate chunks together either in a bowl over a saucepan of water or in a microwave.
+I find using a microwave on a lower power for 1 min at a time is best.
+Using 50% power on 3 or 4 separate minutes works for me—just make sure to stir it well after each time.

 - Sieve the flour, sugar, baking powder, and salt into a large bowl and mix together.

 - In a separate bowl, lightly beat the egg and gradually add the milk.

 - Mix the egg mixture into the dry ingredients a bit at a time, until it is all combined.
 If it seems a little too dry or sticky, add a little more milk, but no more than 1/4 cup.

 - Add the chocolate gradually until the whole amount is added and fully combined with the batter; it should be a smooth colour throughout.